alec-guy/Haskell-Projects/Haskell/markdown-to-html/README.md

 I call this bad version of markdown *haskell markdown* for no reason other then
 to sound cooler than it actually is.

+As of December 20 2024, The project is now **ABANDONED** until further notice.